GDR-learners: Orthogonal Learning of Generative Models for Potential Outcomes: Experiments

-\textbf{Data.} We adopt a synthetic data generator from \citep{melnychuk2023normalizing} with $d_y=2$ and $d_x=2$.
+\textbf{Synthetic data.} We adopt a synthetic data generator from \citep{melnychuk2023normalizing} with $d_y=2$ and $d_x=2$.
 In this dataset, the covariates are sampled from the noisy moons data generator and then rotated by a random angle depending on the treatment.
 Thus, the ground-truth \CDPOs are available as the sampling processes.
 We then sample $n_\text{train} \in \{500; 2000; 4000 \}$ training and $n_\text{test} = 1000$ test datapoints.
-In Appendix~\ref{app:experiments}, we additionally report results for another popular semi-synthetic benchmark dataset, namely, the IHDP100 dataset \citep{hill2011bayesian}.

-\textbf{Results.} Results are shown in Fig.~\ref{fig:res-synth}.
+In Appendix~\ref{app:experiments}, we additionally report results for another popular semi-synthetic benchmark dataset, namely, the IHDP100 dataset \citep{hill2011bayesian}. \textbf{Results.} Results are shown in Fig.~\ref{fig:res-synth}.
 Therein, our \GDRlearners achieve the best performance when the dataset size grows (this is expected due to the asymptotic optimality properties).
 Furthermore, our \textbf{\emph{GDR-CDMs}} achieved the best performance overall, when $n_\text{train} \in \{2000; 4000 \}$.